ThinkDataEd/curriculum/docs/unit4/section2.md

 S-ID 8: Compute (using technology) and interpret the correlation coefficient of a linear fit.

 S-IC 6: Evaluate reports based on data.\*
-\*This standard is woven throughout the course.
+<br>\*This standard is woven throughout the course.
 It is a recurring standard for every unit.

 <ins>*Data Science:*</ins>